 From the factory figures of 300bhp and 380Nm torque up to 350bhp and 460Nmafter a remap, there is a massive difference in both power driveability.
 The extra power makes this car savage - there is no other way to explain it, that’s why if you own a DSG version of one of these cars, you need to get it remapped to really unlock its full potential.

 The manual variants of these vehicles are known to have very weak clutches and can fail with very low mileage on standard power cars.
 Due to this fact, we advise having the clutch uprated before considering putting any extra power through the vehicle.

 WE'RE SEARCHING FOR YOUR BEST MATCH

-Offer ends 30th September 2020.
-A non-refundable deposit of £25.00 is required.
-Booking must be before October 31st 2020.
+*Offer ends 4th of December 2023 and bookings must be made before 4th of January 2024.
 Money is off full priced remaps only.
 No cash alternative is available.
+UK remaps Only.